 Clothing and gear:

 Make sure your child is properly dressed for a day in cold weather.
-This includes long underwear, GOOD gloves/socks, and clothing suitable for mountain conditions vs. going to school.
+This includes long underwear, quality gloves/socks, and clothing suitable for mountain conditions versus going to school.
 Turtleneck shirts are mandatory to keep a child warm (scarves don't do a good job).
-Kids fall, and eventually gloves and socks get wet, so a parent should bring extra gloves, socks, and pants in case a child needs a change by lunchtime to stay warm.
-If spending a day on the snow, ski goggles are a MUST.
+Kids fall, and eventually, gloves and socks get wet, so parents should bring extra gloves, socks, and pants in case a child needs a change by lunchtime to stay warm.
+If spending a day on the snow, ski goggles are a must.

 The best age to start: